furkananter/spotify-clone/README.md

 First, run the development server.

 ```
-bun dev
+npm start
 ```

 Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying src/App.jsx.
+You can start editing the page by modifying src/App.js.
 The page auto-updates as you edit the file.